vyca2017/content/content/reference/platform/data-schema/naming-conventions.md

 The name of relation fields follows the same conventions and determines the argument names for relation mutations.

 *It's recommended to only choose plural names for list fields*.
-*Field names are unique on a model level.*
+*Field names are unique on a type level.*

 #### Examples